dedis/protobuf/README.md

 oneof.
 If you need to interoperate with existing protobuf code using these features, then you should probably use goprotobuf, at least for those particular message formats.
+Many of these limitations could be fixed by creative use of struct tag metadata (see https://golang.org/ref/spec#Struct_types).

 Another downside of this reflective approach to protobuf implementation is that reflective code is generally less efficient than statically generated